vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The *bindu* , the *anusvāra* , the nasal addition to the preceding vowel \( *A* , in this case\), written as a dot over the letter it prolongs, is conceived of as the fusion of Śiva and Śakti into one point of concentrated energy: the notion is both visual \(a dot\) and metaphysical. *Bindu* is thus metaphysically both the totality of the Absolute and the power that will manifest the universe.
 Being a concentrate of creative power, *bindu* is always described as luminous and vibrating, throbbing.

-The “fl ow of the three *mātṛ kās* ” issuing from it are \(says the Dī\) the three levels of the Word: *paśyantī, madhyamā* , and *vaikharī* , 4 which is another way of saying that the central *bindu* is the birthplace of the whole cosmos, while underlining the fact that the levels of the cosmos appear together with those of the Word and with the letters of the Sanskrit
+The “fl ow of the three *mātṛkās* ” issuing from it are \(says the Dī\) the three levels of the Word: *paśyantī, madhyamā* , and *vaikharī* , 4 which is another way of saying that the central *bindu* is the birthplace of the whole cosmos, while underlining the fact that the levels of the cosmos appear together with those of the Word and with the letters of the Sanskrit

 30
 alphabet, which, as we shall see, are in eff ect associated with the diff erent parts of the *śrīcakra* .